 Water

 Water can only be connected and disconnected by property owners in Brazil.
-Sabesp supplies the water in Rio, and while the water is officially considered safe to drink, most expats filter it.
+CEDAE and its concessionaires supply the water in Rio, and while the water is officially considered safe to drink, most expats filter it.

 New arrivals renting an apartment will have their water connected by building management, and the cost will be included in the condominium charge.
-Those moving into a standalone residential property must contact Sabesp's customer service to add their name to the bill and get connected.
-Expats will need to provide the agent with their CPF and RNE numbers, and they will ensure their services are connected.
-Sabesp also has English-speaking operators and staff on-site.
+If you’re moving into a standalone house, contact the local water service provider to get connected.
+Expats will need to provide the agent with their CPF and RNE numbers, and the agent will ensure their services are connected.

 Bins and recycling

-Residents are required to separate their waste into transparent bags with recyclable, general and food waste sorted into individual bags.
+Residents must separate their waste into transparent bags.
+Recyclable materials, general waste, and food scraps each need their own bag.
 Comlurb will then collect the waste on designated days.
-Expats can visit Comlurb's website and enter their street address to find their specific rubbish collection day and route.
+Expats can visit Comlurb’s website and enter their street address to find their specific rubbish collection day and route.

 Rio also has private recycling centres dotted throughout the city that form part of the city’s informal waste management network.
 Informal waste collectors, catadores, also play an increasingly important role in driving recycling in Rio de Janeiro.